Silahviing/Tile-Slide/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a small sliding puzzle game.
 You can save the current state of the field locally and continue later and you can set the size of the field yourself.
-Somethings are not working properly yet and will be fixed sometome in the future.
+Somethings are not working properly yet and will be fixed sometime in the future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>